Showing Results for Irritable Bowel Syndrome

 Manuka honey health benefits, how it differs from common, store-bought honey, safety, evidence for using manuka honey for wounds, sore throat and cough, constipation and more.

-Can any supplements reduce or increase the risk of kidney stones?
+Which supplements and foods reduce or increase the risk of kidney stones?

 Find out which supplements, foods and beverages may increase or decrease the risk of kidney stones, including information about potassium, calcium, choline, turmeric and curcumin, vitamin C, as well as foods and beverages such as green tea, lemon juice, orange juice, cranberry juice, chocolate and almonds.